ShehanPerera/Ballerina-Grafana-Sample-Service/README.md

 2.Create a ballerina.conf file adding following lines in ballerina path.

-     [observability]

-     [observability.metrics]
+     [b7a.observability.metrics]
      enabled=true

-     [observability.metrics.prometheus]
-     enabled=true
+     [b7a.observability.metrics.prometheus]
      port=9797
+     [use 9798,9799 or any port you wish]

-3. Run all the services using following commands.
+3. Run all the services using following commands.You have to use 3 different ballerina,ballerina.conf for this .

            ./ballerina run buyer.bal
            ./ballerina run store.bal
            ./ballerina run supplier.bal

-4. Check your Prometheus ports for services. (normally one of the get localhost: 9797, other 2 will print in the terminal).
+4. Check your Prometheus ports for services. (normally one of the get localhost: 9797, you can set other 2 as you need).
  Add ballerina job to prometheus.yml file as follows.

  `  scrape_configs:`

           - job_name: ballerina
        static_configs:
       - targets: ['localhost:9797']
-      - targets: ['localhost:33425']
+      - targets: ['localhost:9798']
-      - targets: ['localhost:38665']`
+      - targets: ['localhost:9799']`

 5. Run Prometheus